 GREEN SCHOOL TOURS

+Since 1999, Planet in Focus has played a significant role in helping to raise awareness about the state of our planet through the power of film in schools and communities across Canada.
 Planet in Focus Teachers’ Guides are now available for selected titles.
 These guides provide background on the topics covered in the films, as well as additional resources like news coverage, helpful videos and websites for further research.

-Step 1: The first 3 schools in each region will receive a free in-school film festival
+Limited schools in each region will receive a free in-school film festival

 If you do not qualify for a free program, please email email@example.com for alternative options.